VasiliBaranov/PorousMediaAnalysis/README.md

 4. Do pore propagation through containing ball radii starting at the pore seeds
 5. Do watershed propagation through containing ball radii, using the pore seeds as water sources

+The image above depicts stages 1, 2, and 5.
 This procedure is described in slightly more detail just below.
 For a very detailed description, please read [this wiki page](https://github.com/VasiliBaranov/PorousMediaAnalysis/wiki/Pore-throat-analysis-description).

 ### 1. Euclidean distance transform
 We do a standard Euclidean distance transform.
 In other words, we determine for each voxel a sphere that can be inscribed around this voxel and just touches the solid boundary (the maximum inscribed sphere).